Attractadore/BitonicSort/BLOG.md

 ```

 ## Conclusion
+In this, part we have made our bitonic sort type-generic.
+The complete implementation can be found [here](https://github.com/Attractadore/BitonicSort/blob/blog-2/BitonicSort.hpp).
-In this, part, we have made our bitonic sort implementation type-generic.
-It is now more usefull, but it's still limited by the fact that it can only be used sequences whose length is a power of 2.
+While the algorithm is now more usefull, it's still limited by the fact that it can only be used sequences whose length is a power of 2.
 In the next part, we will try to address this.

 # Part 3 -- Bitonic sort for non power of 2 lengths